-Montessori Preschool is a subscription-based app for kids ages 3 to 7 with activities designed by certified Montessori teachers.
+Montessori Preschool is a subscription-based app for kids age 3 to 7 with activities designed by certified Montessori teachers.
 The activities in math, language, practical life, and art align with the fundamentals of the Montessori Method: self-correction, autonomy, self-confidence, and adaptability.
 Kids can learn numbers and basic math, practice handwriting and spelling, learn geometric shapes, feed a fish and clean its tank, and more.
 Kids earn coins by completing activities and can use the coins to decorate their classroom or dress their avatar.
+If teachers create an account, they can access a dashboard that tracks kids' progress and suggests an appropriate next activity.

 Key Standards Supported